 Gather Your Forms

-As we noted earlier, one notable downside to starting your own practice is the huge increase in the paperwork you’ll need to fill out for yourself and collect from clients.
+As mentioned, one major downside to starting your own counseling private practice is the huge increase in paperwork.

 According to therapist Anthony Centore, you’ll likely need at least these 7 forms, if not more: